-Ready for the first snow?
-Here's how to get prepared
+6 essentials you'll want before the next snowstorm rolls around

 As long as you know what to expect and you've stocked up on the essentials, you should be able to wait out the winter with relative ease.
 The worst snow-based situations result from being caught unprepared, which can leave you both literally and figuratively out in the cold.

-If you're looking for more ways to prep for winter, we have a list of essentials you should stock up on before the season really hits and they sell out.
+If you're looking for more ways to prep for winter, we have plenty of more tips for keeping your home and your household safe before more winter weather strikes.

 Prices were accurate at the time this article was published but may change over time.